- A peak into our Homesteading Project -

 May 13-22, 2026

 It has been a very busy week out here, in Tiline, Kentucky.
 We started off on Spending 3 solid days clearing enough land to park our travel trailer.
 We officially moved onto the property on Sunday, May 17th.
 Since that time, we have visited with the neighbors and endured nearly non-stop rain.
-We are happy with our trailer setup, but it has become evident how critical owning a tractor is our here – our road in, is a big muddy mess.
+We are happy with our trailer setup, but it has become evident how critical owning a tractor is out here – our road in, is a big muddy mess.

 On a hike the other day we got lost – the timber is so thick that it was tough to get a cell signal, for the GPS.
 While on our hike Lisa found a pet box turtle.
 The terrain here varies and there are several creeks running through the property, along with many hills.